|

 is now rewarded by an invalidReturn exception - it used to be a noop in previous

-changed this to be an invalid operation - good decision)
+changed this to be an invalid operation - a good decision, as it makes debugging much easier.

 [instance variables:]